 1. Work-based learning – This takes the work you are already doing and uses it as the basis for your learning.
 It focuses your attention on what is practical and helps to lighten the study workload as some of the learning is within your day-to-day job.

 2. Face-to-face learning at:

-Workshops – There are four residential behavioural development workshops during the course of the programme based at the NHS Leadership Academy in Leeds.
+Workshops – There are four residential behavioural development workshops during the course of the programme.
 They focus on your personal and behavioural development through face-to-face group work, experiential and simulation learning activities and social networking opportunities.

 Learning sets – Your learning set provides you with a forum to explore the links between individual, group and organisational dynamics to equip you with the practical skills to craft your leadership role, style and skills.
 Your learning set meets seven times during the programme for full day working sessions.

 3. Online via the virtual campus – The virtual campus is where you can find all the resources you’ll need for your studies.
 It provides a range of different learning formats such as e-learning nuggets, simulation events, webinars, videos, psychometric assessments, surveys, electronic journals and books, tutorial and discussion boards, learning journals, social networks and more.

 You are required to commit at least 15 hours a week to the programme, with 18 out of office days being required for face-to-face meetings during the one-year period.

 An outline of the residential workshops is as follows: